hsf-training/cpluspluscourse/exercises/ExercisesCheatSheet.md

   reusing versus performance.
 - object-functions.
-- for what concerns the related operators, such as * and *=, the choice to be made consitent reuse or performant specialization of each operator.
+- for what concerns the related operators, such as * and *=, the choice to be made consistent reuse or performant specialization of each operator.

 ### Polymorphism (directory: [`polymorphism`](polymorphism))